 You acknowledge that you have heard them.
 There is an understanding between you.

-Even if their advice is difficult to hear you know they will support you in implementing it.
+Even if their advice is difficult to hear.
+But you know they will support you in implementing it.

 Thank them for seeing you and being there.

 You both know that it is time to leave now.
-You might hug or bow or wave.
-In your mind, offer them gratitude.
+Hug them goodbye and in your mind, offer them gratitude.